toitware/artemis-releases/README.md

 ```

 The specification file (`specification.json`) fully specifies what Artemis
-puts on the device in your fleet when they are flashed.
+puts on a device in your fleet when it is flashed.
 Find more details
 on the content of the specification files [here](#specification-files).

 To get your functionality onto your device, you flash a device with firmware